 Faculty may "personalize" their syllabi with attendance and grading policies, personalized course goals, and other appropriate information.
 All faculty must forward an electronic version of their course syllabus to the Office of Academic Services within the term's first two weeks of class for approval.
 Instructors deviating from an approved syllabus must notify students of those modifications in writing.
-Revisions must be sent to the appropriate Academic Division Chair or designee.
-A copy of the syllabus must be available to each student during the first-class period.
+Revisions must be sent to the appropriate Academic Division Chair/ Associate Dean of Academics and Assessment or designee.
+A copy of the syllabus must be available to each student during the first class period.